Alabama Uncontested Divorce With Minor Children | The Harris Firm LLC

 | Approximate total out-of-pocket | ~$1,115–$1,280 |

-Custody and Visitation Decisions You and Your Spouse Have to Reach
+The Custody and Visitation Decisions You and Your Spouse Must Reach

-An uncontested divorce, by definition, requires that you and your spouse have already reached agreement on every issue arising from the marriage — including everything related to the children.
-We prepare the Marital Settlement Agreement and parenting plan that memorializes your agreement; we don’t negotiate it for you.
-The agreement should address the following components in writing so the court has a clear, complete record of how the parents will share parenting going forward.
+An uncontested divorce requires that you and your spouse have already agreed on every issue involving the children.
+We prepare the Settlement Agreement and parenting plan that memorializes your agreement; we do not negotiate it for you.
+The agreement should address each of the following in writing.

 Legal Custody — Who Makes the Decisions

-Legal custody is the right to make major decisions about the child’s upbringing — education, healthcare, religion, extracurricular activities, and similar important issues.
-In Alabama, legal custody is most often joint, meaning both parents share decision-making and consult each other.
-Sole legal custody — where only one parent makes major decisions — is less common in uncontested cases but available when both parents agree it’s appropriate.
+Legal custody is the right to make major decisions about the child’s upbringing — education, healthcare, religion, and similar issues.
+In Alabama it is most often joint, with both parents sharing decision-making.
+Sole legal custody is less common in uncontested cases but available when both parents agree it is appropriate.

 Physical Custody — Where the Child Lives